SergioPereo/Simple-Blog/README.md

 ---

 ## General Information
-Javascript Blog API Code (Just a simple thing do it for an academic concept)
+Javascript Blog API Code (Just a simple thing for an academic concept)

 ---